44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Needles District of Canyonlands National Park | Duration: day hike (full day) or overnight backpacking trip | Cost: $$

 150-foot tall Druid Arch is one of the most impressive natural arches in all of Utah.
-A long and challenging day hike or backpacking trip is needed to reach it, but it's worth it.
-The Needles District of Canyonlands National Park has an outstanding trail system, and so there are multiple routes you can hike to reach the arch.
-I recommend studying the park map and crafting some sort of loop hike.
+A long and challenging day hike or backpacking trip of at least 9.7 miles round-trip is needed to reach it, but it's worth it.
+The Needles District of Canyonlands National Park has an outstanding trail system, and so there are multiple routes you can hike to reach the final trail that leads to the arch.
+I recommend studying the park's official map and crafting some sort of loop hike.
 If you have the stamina, try to also include a spin through Chesler Park and a walk through the Joint Trail.
 Altogether, this is one of my favorite hiking areas in the entire country.

 |